cleesmith/goweb/README.md

 * no huge python installation and packages required -- in other words:
   - there's no fooling around with installing stuff
   - just plop/scp/wget/curl a goweb release, unzip, and off you go
-* its binary footprint is 4 times smaller than SimpleHTTPServer
+* its executable binary footprint is 4 times smaller than SimpleHTTPServer
 * there are no external dependencies -- everything is from Go's standard libraries
 * it's fast enough for my <a href="http://cleesmith.github.io/" target="_blank">blog</a>
   - currently at github.io but with goweb it can be hosted anywhere